 Lucas put down the air rifle and closed the window.
 He was consumed with something more permanent than the occasional tug of guilt in his gut.
 He recognised it as revenge.
 There was nothing more that he could have done that day, but things were different now.
 The images entered his head again: her finger tips stretching towards him and then the silence as she slipped beneath the surface.

-It had meant to be a nice time; a chance for them to escape the claustrophobia of their jobs and feel Christmassy.
+It was meant to have been a nice time; a chance for them to escape the claustrophobia of their jobs and feel Christmassy.
 He had even hidden the bread so they had an excuse to go to the park and feed it to the ducks.

 The lake had been frozen and the ducks nowhere to be seen.
 But of course she saw it; the only bird in the whole park.
 The ice had begun to give on her fourth step, cracking on the sixth.
 The bird remained motionless on the ice as Lucas dragged her body up the muddy bank.